HTMLMin/Laravel-HTMLMin/README.md

 ##### Skipping Minification

-As well as being to skip folders using the (`'ignore'`) config, there are occasions where you will want to 'skip' single files.
+As well as being able to skip folders using the (`'ignore'`) config, there are occasions where you will want to 'skip' single files.

 Just add the following comment to each file you want to skip: